autoplot/documentation/javadoc/org/das2/qds/util/QDataSetTableModel.md

+# org.das2.qds.util.QDataSetTableModel

-# org.das2.qds.util.QDataSetTableModelTableModel that shows a QDataSet in a JTable.
+TableModel that shows a QDataSet in a JTable.

-QDataSetTableModel( QDataSet ds ) creates a QDataSetTableModel
+# QDataSetTableModel( QDataSet ds )
+creates a QDataSetTableModel

 ***